zhangzhou1/d3-playground/README.md

 ## user home directories

 Note to student users: please do not create/edit files outside your own home directory.
-Feel free to create deeper directories and put links in the READEME.md files.
+Feel free to create deeper directories and put links in **your own** READEME.md files.

 - [FrostyLeaf](FrostyLeaf)
 - [aaron-suen](aaron-suen)